G00DCOD3R/Betahex/README.md

 **Todo**
 - provide more game analysis (such as other good moves, and their win%)
 - board hash
-- board evaluation (as an extra parameter to the position value)
+- board evaluation (as an extra parameter to the position value), now it's not that good